jarkkokilpe/web-hashtag-trending/README.md

 # web-hashtag-trending
-Visualize social media trends on map
+Visualize social media trends on a map